Actively Recruiting

 - Allergy to propofol, eggs, soybeans, or milk

-- Gastrointestinal obstruction or gastric emptying disorders
+- Gastrointestinal tract obstruction or gastric emptying disorders

 - Acute pharyngitis, tonsillitis, or upper respiratory tract infections

-- Severe mental disorders requiring medication
+- Severe mental disorders needing medication control

 - Moderate or severe anemia, abnormal blood clotting, or blood diseases